 IP: 10.0.10.1 UUID: 41799e15-8fa7-4b56-b3d6-840db3fcb956 Hostgroup: global Host Network: 10.0.10.1/22 Detection Source: manual Detection Threshold: unknown Detection Direction: unknown

-To run some automatic block / mitigation actions we offer huge variety of options:
+To run some automatic block / mitigation actions, we offer a huge variety of options:

 - BGP Blackhole for IPv4